LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/EXTERNAL_PROPRIETARY_PolicyTableUpdate_Sequence_TRS.md

 ### PTS storage on a file system
 3.

-PoliciesManager must
+SDL must

-store the PT snapshot as a JSON file which filename is defined in `PathToSnapshot` parameter of smartDeviceLink.ini file.
+store the PT snapshot as a JSON file which filename is defined in `PathToSnapshot` parameter of smartDeviceLink.ini file

 ```
 [Policy]